desxtra/suomi-bot/README.md

 # Character.AI Suomi KP-31 Discord Bot

-A Discord bot that brings Suomi Kp-31 to your Discord server/
+A Discord bot that brings Suomi Kp-31 to your Discord server

 ## Features